 Are there any specific areas in South Korea that are considered unsafe?

 Like any major city, Seoul has some areas that are generally considered less safe than others, particularly at night.
 It’s always a good idea to research your destination and avoid walking alone in deserted or poorly lit areas.
-(See Also: Is It Safe To Visit Ecuador Now?
-The Latest Travel Advisory)
+(See Also: Is Paris Safe to Visit Covid?
+Traveler’s Guide)

 What is the best way to get around South Korea?